Development of the CMS detector for the CERN LHC Run 3: Muon system

-\paragraph{Optimization of the operational working points} For gaseous detectors, deterioration due to aging becomes more significant as the integrated charge released in the gas volume increases.
+For gaseous detectors, deterioration due to aging becomes more significant as the integrated charge released in the gas volume increases.
 In turn, the integrated charge depends on the rate and type of particles crossing the different regions of the detector, the collected charge per particle, and the total integrated running time.

 In the case of the DT detector, background dominates the hit rates and is largest in the MB1 stations of W$\pm2$ and the MB4 stations for the sectors covering the top half of CMS.
 The collected charge per particle depends on both the particle type and the gas amplification factor, which is driven by the HV settings of the cell anode wires.
 Therefore, for a fixed integrated luminosity, reducing the HV working points of the anode wires can result in a significant reduction of the integrated charge.
 Of course, such an optimization can be performed only within the limits where the impact on detector performance is deemed acceptable.